-If set to the GAUGE mode, the dive computer can be used as a bottom timer.
+If set to the GAUGE mode, the dive computer can be used as a bottom timer or as a free diving instrument.

 In the GAUGE mode, the total dive time is always displayed in minutes in the lower right corner.
 In addition, a Dive Timer in the center window displays time in minutes and seconds.
 The center window Dive Timer is activated at the start of the dive and it can be reset during the dive and used as a stopwatch by pressing the SELECT button.